bastienwirtz/homer/docs/troubleshooting.md

 If you have just made an OpenWeatherMap account and are a newly made API key, there is a high chance that you need to wait for it to be activated (often a few hours).
 If after waiting it still doesn't work, make sure to check the location you have provided since it may be an invalid location.

 For some basic debugging steps, you can:
-* Check with a large city such as Amsterdam as the specified location.
+* Check with a large city such as Amsterdam as the specified location within your configuration.
 * Make sure your web browser is fetching the latest version of site after updating it with a new location (Ctrl + Shift + R).
 * ping api.openweathermap.org from the server.